d2l-ai/d2l-en/chapter_recommender-systems/mf.md

 Matrix Factorization :cite:`Koren.Bell.Volinsky.2009` is a well-established algorithm in the recommender systems literature.
 The first version of matrix factorization model is proposed by Simon Funk in a famous [blog post](https://sifter.org/~simon/journal/20061211.html) in which he described the idea of factorizing the interaction matrix.
 It then became widely known due to the Netflix contest which was held in 2006.
 At that time, Netflix, a media-streaming and video-rental company, announced a contest to improve its recommender system performance.
 The best team that can improve on the Netflix baseline, i.e., Cinematch), by 10 percent would win a one million USD prize.
 As such, this contest attracted a lot of attention to the field of recommender system research.
 Subsequently, the grand prize was won by the BellKor's Pragmatic Chaos team, a combined team of BellKor, Pragmatic Theory, and BigChaos (you do not need to worry about these algorithms now).
 Although the final score was the result of an ensemble solution (i.e., a combination of many algorithms), the matrix factorization algorithm played a critical role in the final blend.
-The technical report [the Netflix Grand Prize solution](https://www.netflixprize.com/assets/GrandPrize2009_BPC_BigChaos.pdf) provides a detailed introduction to the adopted model.
+The technical report the Netflix Grand Prize solution :cite:`Toscher.Jahrer.Bell.2009` provides a detailed introduction to the adopted model.
 In this section, we will dive into the details of the matrix factorization model and its implementation.

 ## The Matrix Factorization Model